Maze Guard

 Food / hunger system:

-To increase the challenge of keeping admirers away from Ariadne, the Minotaurs half-sister also needs food.
-Symbolized by four grapes, and a decreasing bar, players need to collect the grapes that spawn all over the maze, to keep her happy.
-If she runs out of food, the game is over as well, as she has to leave the labyrinth.
+To add to the challenge of keeping suitors away from Ariadne, the Minotaur’s half-sister also needs food.
+Symbolized by four grapes and a diminishing bar, players must collect the grapes that spawn throughout the maze to keep her happy.
+If she runs out of food, the game is also over, as she will have to leave the maze.

-This marks the realized content, as further implementing thirst and applying the same system to the Minotaur, would have caused too much entanglement and demanded further balancing.
+This is the content that was realised, as further implementing thirst and applying the same system to the Minotaur would have resulted in too much complexity and required further balancing.

 Multiple level / story mode:

-After keeping the intruders out for a day, the level would end with a cutscene and a new day would start.
-The maze would be partially repaired, slightly change ever so often and get bigger, so the players would not get too accustomed with the labyrinths layout.
+After a day of keeping the invaders out, the level would end with a cutscene and a new day would begin.
+The maze would be partially repaired, change slightly from time to time, and grow in size so that players would not get too used to the layout of the labyrinth.

-Besides the current voiceover, with the clearance of each level, new information of the situation’s background story would be revealed.
-Variations for the intro, Game Over and Win-scene would have been recorded to introduce new characters, like different enemy types.
+In addition to the current voice-over, new information about the background of the situation would be revealed as each level was completed.
+Variations for the intro, game over and win scene would have been recorded to introduce new characters, such as different enemy types.

-Limiting it to one level left room to develop a fairly narrative game with cutscenes and voiceover.
+Limiting the game to one level left room to develop a fairly narrative game with cutscenes and voiceover.

 Enemy variations:

-Besides enemies that strictly follow the set paths with given speed, variations were planned.
-From enemies that would be faster, to stronger enemies that would not be scared off with one roar, to those that could hide.
+Apart from enemies that would strictly follow a given path at a given speed, variations were planned.
+From enemies that would be faster, to stronger enemies that would not be scared off by a roar, to those that could hide.

-A certain type should have been able to navigate without a path and explore the maze himself, marking ways that led to dead ends and enabling others of his type to find the quickest route.
+A certain type of enemy should be able to navigate without a path and explore the maze himself, marking paths that lead to dead ends and allowing others of his type to find the quickest route.

 Traps / secret passages:

-Players as well as enemies should have been able to set traps or fall into them.
-They should also have been enabled to find secret passages and make use of those shortcuts.
+Players and enemies alike should be able to set traps or fall into them.
+They should also be able to find secret passages and use these shortcuts.

-Depending on how close enemies got to Ariadne, or for how long they admired her, the plates should have generated a score, which would have been displayed in a scoreboard.
+Based on how close enemies got to Ariadne, or how long they admired her, the plaques would have generated a score that would have been displayed on a scoreboard.